Jasan33/Redtype/README.md

 ## Whats new?
 - Randomized words
-- Statics after each test
+- Results after a test

 ## coming soon!
 - Log in/sign in option 🙋🏻‍♀️